unboagable/garmin-analysis/README.md

 ## Features

+- **📅 Day-of-Week Analysis**: **NEW!** Analyze sleep score, body battery, and water intake patterns by day of the week
-- **⏰ 24-Hour Coverage Filtering**: **NEW!** Filter analysis to only days with complete 24-hour continuous data coverage for more reliable results
+- **⏰ 24-Hour Coverage Filtering**: Filter analysis to only days with complete 24-hour continuous data coverage for more reliable results
-- **📅 Activity Calendar**: **NEW!** Visualize activity patterns with color-coded calendar showing different activity types
+- **📅 Activity Calendar**: Visualize activity patterns with color-coded calendar showing different activity types
-- **🏷️ Activity Type Mappings**: **NEW!** Customize display names and colors for unknown or poorly named activity types
+- **🏷️ Activity Type Mappings**: Customize display names and colors for unknown or poorly named activity types
-- **📊 Interactive Dashboard**: Real-time metric trends and correlation analysis with filtering options
+- **📊 Interactive Dashboard**: Real-time metric trends, correlation analysis, and day-of-week analysis with filtering options
 - **🤖 Machine Learning**: Comprehensive ML pipeline with anomaly detection, clustering, and predictive modeling
 - **📈 Visualization**: Multiple plotting tools for trends, correlations, and feature analysis
 - **📋 Reporting**: Automated summaries and comprehensive analytics reports